floswald/migration/README.md

 ## Level 2 Replication

 This level is taking as given the input data in folder `MIGDIR/migR/data`.
 All results are produced with above R package [`migR`](#installing-r-package-migr).
 The package help manual with function reference is available as a pdf at the root of the package at `MIGDIR/migR/migR_1.0.pdf` or online as a [searchable website](https://floswald.github.io/migration).
-The website has documentation for each function that is linked to the source code.

 ### Chapter 2 Tables and Figures